Military plane carrying 39 tons of baby formula arrives in U.S.

 The formula, weighing 78,000 pounds, or 39 tons, was being transported by military plane, White House press secretary Karine Jean-Pierre told reporters aboard Air Force One as President Biden flew from South Korea to Japan.

-Agriculture Secretary Tom Vilsack was in Indianapolis to greet the arrival of the first shipment in Indianapolis.
+Agriculture Secretary Tom Vilsack was in Indianapolis to greet the arrival of the first shipment.

 The Biden administration — which has struggled to address a nationwide shortage of formula, particularly hypoallergenic varieties — has dubbed the effort "Operation Fly Formula."
 The crisis follows the closure of the nation's largest domestic manufacturing plant in Michigan in February due to safety issues.